jasondonohue20/uber_data/README.md

   group_by(base = Base, day_of_week) %>%
   summarise(trips = n()) %>%
   arrange(base, day_of_week)

+  trips_by_lat_lon <- uber_data %>%
+  group_by(lat = Lat, lon = Lon) %>%
+  summarise(trips = n())
   ```
-  I created 8 different tables to make it easier to see how each data related.
+  I created 9 different tables to make it easier to see how each data related.
 This made it easier to create pivot tables and graphs in the shiny app based on what was in these tables I created.

   # code to create csv files